andrew/ultimate-awesome/README.md

 - [awesome-rgb](https://github.com/BitcoinOS-Labs/awesome-rgb) - All about RGB.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
-- [awesome-deep-learning](https://github.com/brandonhimpfen/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
-This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
-- [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-email-marketing](https://github.com/brandonhimpfen/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-nodejs](https://github.com/brandonhimpfen/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-python](https://github.com/brandonhimpfen/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.